AHS12/click-guardian/README.md

 The application installs a low-level mouse hook that monitors left and right mouse button clicks.
 When a click is detected:

 1. **First Click**: Always allowed and logged
-2. **Subsequent Clicks**: Only allowed if they occur after the specified delay period for that specific button
+2. **Subsequent Clicks**: Strictly blocked if they occur within the specified delay period for that specific button
 3. **Independent Timers**: Left and right mouse buttons have separate timers - switching between buttons doesn't reset the protection

-_Future Enhancement_: A total blocked clicks counter will be added to track overall protection effectiveness.
+_Future Enhancement_: Adaptive delay logic dynamically adjusts based on click patterns to improve usability and strictness.

 ## Quick Start